 2. Assign test proctor (five days before written examination)

-3. Submit resume with photo, curriculum vitae, and essay (two days prior to written examination)
+3. Submit resume with photo, curriculum vitae, and essay, with a university academic transcript and a diploma (two days prior to written examination)

 => Confirmation Notice（sent on the day of the test)